derlin/phrasal/README.md

 Done.

-### From the commandline
+### From the command line

-Each tool contains a commandline interface with different arguments.
+Each tool contains a command line interface with different arguments.
 Discover it by typing:
 ```bash
 python -m phrasal --help
 ```